marvukusic/FeedMyRSS/README.md

 ## Testing
 This app includes unit tests and UI tests to ensure functionality and maintainability.
 Key tests include:

-- **Unit Tests**: Tests for RSS feed parser and network service9, using mock data where necessary.
+- **Unit Tests**: Tests for RSS feed parser and network service, using mock data where necessary.
-- **UI Tests**: Automated tests to check navigation and basic UI functionality.
+- **UI Tests**: Automated tests to check UI functionality of adding an RSS feed.